-Debugging Models
+Debugging models

 This section provides a set of tools and guidelines to help users build optimized FHE-compatible models.
 It discusses FHE simulation, the key-cache functionality that helps speed-up FHE result debugging, and gives a guide to evaluate circuit complexity.